Green Party of Canada: Provincial and territorial parties

-Nine provinces and one territory have an active Green party.
+Nine provinces have an active Green party.
 While these parties and the Green Party of Canada share values and often supporters, they operate as independent entities and do not have common membership.

-Currently, fourteen Green legislators sit in provincial legislative assemblies, including eight in Prince Edward Island, two in British Columbia, three in New Brunswick, and one in Ontario.
-The Greens in Prince Edward Island are the first Green party to form the official opposition in any provincial assembly.
+Nine Green legislators sit in provincial legislative assemblies, including three in Prince Edward Island, two in British Columbia, two in New Brunswick, and two in Ontario.
+The Greens in Prince Edward Island were the first Green party to form the official opposition in any provincial assembly.

 The only province without a Green party is Newfoundland and Labrador.
 An association called the Terra Nova Greens, created in 1996, was previously the Green Party of Canada's "official unit" for the province.
 TNG was never a registered party, but fielded independent candidates in three provincial general elections.
 They remained the federal party's "official unit" until 2007, but most supporters cut ties to the national party in 2006 (or earlier) over its opposition to the traditional Newfoundland seal hunt.
 As of 2021, there are ongoing efforts to establish a provincial green party in Newfoundland and Labrador.

+The Yukon Green Party was active from 2011 to 2021.

 Nunavut and the Northwest Territories have legislatures that use non-partisan consensus government.
 As such, there are no registered green parties (or any other parties) in these territories.
-However, one member of the Northwest Territories Legislative Assembly is known to be a member of the federal Green Party: Rylund Johnson of Yellowknife North.
+However, one member of the Northwest Territories Legislative Assembly was known to be a member of the federal Green Party: Rylund Johnson of Yellowknife North.